Koenkk/zigbee2mqtt.io/docs/information/availability.md

 This feature integrates well with Home Assistant as devices are marked as `unavailable` when offline.

-To enable availabilty, add the following to your `configuration.yaml`:
+To enable availability, add the following to your `configuration.yaml`:

 ```yaml
 advanced: